albaedu/raspberry_router/README.md

 1 - Have a VPN server and create the client.ovpn config file

-2 - Install nginx/apache on vpn server and set a default page for blocked site
+2 - Install nginx/apache server (not in the vpn server) and set a default page for blocked site

-3 - Change the VPN Server ip used to show blocked ad
+3 - Change the VPN Server ip used to show blocked ad in bind zone

 #Preparation: